-During the quarter, 1 admitted body, Hertsmere Leisure (Sopwell and Verulam Children Centre), ceased participation in the Fund.
-In accordance with the Pension Fund's Funding Strategy Statement and Cessation Policy, a valuation is being carried out and if a liability is identified then a payment will be required in order to ensure there are enough assets to cover the future benefits of their employees.
+During the quarter, no scheme employers ceased participation in the Fund.
+In the event of a cessation, in accordance with the Pension Fund's Funding Strategy Statement and Cessation Policy, a valuation will be carried out and if a liability is identified then a payment will be required in order to ensure there are enough assets to cover the future benefits of the scheme employer's employees.